Datahenge/btu_scheduler_daemon/README.md

 ### TODO:
 The following are some ideas I'm still working on:

+* Better installation process.
-* Reads Task Schedules not only from Frappe DocType `BTU Task Schedule`, but optionally from JSON or TOML files.
+* Teach the scheduler to read Task Schedules not only from Frappe DocType `BTU Task Schedule`, but optionally from JSON or TOML files.

-#### See also:
+#### See Also:
 https://github.com/Couragium/rsmq-async-rs

 ### License